Unpaid Dues remain Unpaid

 January 31

-At the time of publication, this aircraft still remains impounded and to the way of thinking at the News Desk there leaves little doubt that as there has been some time involved
+At the time of publication this aircraft still remains impounded and to the way of thinking at the News Desk there leaves little doubt that as there has been some time involved since the fence went up - about 6 weeks - the 'legal eagles' are now involved

-Previous News Article HERE
+Previous news article HERE

 Irish Airline Orders up Big

-back in 1985 as a non-government sponsored enterprise, has placed the largest single firm order for
+Ireland's 'no-frills' airline Ryanair - who began operations in the Irish Republic back in 1985 as a non-government sponsored enterprise - has placed the largest single firm order for a Boeing passenger aircraft ever made

-The pioneering low air fare airline is to acquire up to 150 new
+The pioneering low air fare airline is to acquire up to 150 new Boeing 737 800 series aircraft over the next 8 years

 Media Source :- Ryanair